Despical/Commons/.github/README.md

 ## Documentation
 More information will be found on the [wiki page](https://github.com/Despical/Commons/wiki) soon.
 The [Javadoc](https://javadoc.io/doc/com.github.Despical/commons/latest/index.html) can be browsed.
-Questions related to the usage of Command Framework should be posted on my [Discord server](https://discord.com/invite/Vhyy4HA).
+Questions related to the usage of Commons should be posted on my [Discord server](https://discord.com/invite/Vhyy4HA).

 ## Using Commons
 The project isn't in the Central Repository yet, so specifying a repository is needed.<br>